HypeCheck

 What the Science Says

-Amla is the dried fruit of the Emblica officinalis tree, long used in Ayurvedic medicine.
-One small human trial found that a daily drink combining amla and lingonberry extract improved skin elasticity, hydration, thickness, and reduced eye wrinkles over 12 weeks.
-Animal studies suggest it may reduce oxidative stress and inflammation in the liver and kidneys, and may have some cancer-preventive properties in chemically induced tumor models — but these findings have not been confirmed in humans.
+Amla fruit extract comes from the Indian gooseberry and is packed with antioxidants like vitamin C, gallic acid, and ellagic acid.
+One human clinical trial found that daily intake of a combined lingonberry and amla drink improved skin elasticity, hydration, thickness, and reduced eye wrinkles over 12 weeks.
+Animal studies suggest it may also reduce oxidative stress and inflammation in the liver and kidneys, though these findings have not been confirmed in humans.

 What It Doesn't Do